 In addition to being geologically noteworthy, the Tanner Trail is also historically significant.
-Native people used this natural rim-to-river route for several thousand years and the trail as we know it today has been in constant use since 1890 (when it was improved by Franklin French and Seth Tanner).
+Native people used this natural rim-to-river route for several thousand years, and the trail as we know it today has been in constant use since 1890 (when Franklin French and Seth Tanner improved it).
 The Tanner Trail allowed early miners access to their claims and was used as the southern component of the disreputable Horsethief Route.
 Wilderness seekers are only the latest humans to discover the charms of the area.

 The historic Tanner Trail is the primary access by foot into the eastern Grand Canyon.
-The trail is unmaintained and ranks as one of the most difficult and demanding south side trails, but for an experienced canyon walker the aesthetic bounty of the area will be adequate compensation.
+The trail is unmaintained and ranks as one of the most difficult and demanding south side trails.
+Still, for an experienced canyon walker, the aesthetic bounty of the area will be adequate compensation.

-What remains of a once popular pioneer-era trail goes down the gully immediately east of Lipan Point.
+What remains of a once-popular pioneer-era trail goes down the gully immediately east of Lipan Point.
 The upper section of the Tanner Trail is narrow, badly eroded, and can be difficult to follow, especially after a winter storm.
 The trail stays on the slopes east of the bottom of the gully through the Toroweap and switches to the west side at the top of the Coconino.
 Rock slides in the Coconino have covered the original trail in places, forcing hikers to improvise short sections.
 The trail descends steeply across the slope west of the bed of gully nearly all the way to the Seventyfive Mile Creek - Tanner Canyon saddle.
-A prime canyon view at the saddle is the reward for a couple of miles of notably insecure hiking.
+At the saddle, a prime canyon view is a reward for a couple of miles of notably insecure hiking.

-The Redwall descent is nasty, steep and loose.
-A thin coating of gravel makes some slipping and sliding inevitable and a serious fall is a real possibility, so take your time.
+The Redwall descent is nasty, steep, and loose.
+A thin coating of gravel makes some slipping and sliding inevitable, and a severe fall is a real possibility, so take your time.
 The trail contours along the base of the Muav to a neat little saddle at the top of the Tapeats.
-Ancient faulting has created significant offset within the Tapeats Formation, so a hiker has to effectively walk through the Tapeats twice.
+Ancient faulting has created significant offset within the Tapeats Formation, so a hiker has to walk through the Tapeats twice effectively.
 The Supergroup (Dox Sandstone) appears about 2 miles above the river.
 Pay attention in the Dox.
 The trail chokes down to about a foot wide and traverses across an angle of repose slope of eroding red sandstone that falls away for hundreds of feet.
 The unrelenting grade of the trail as it drops toward the shoreline puts the final touches on already weary canyon hikers.

 As part of the ongoing efforts to salvage plant and animal habitats that revolve around what remains of the old pre-dam sediments near the river, the large sand dune at the mouth of Tanner Canyon is closed to visitation.
 With this exception, the Tanner Canyon Use Area (BB9) allows "at-large" camping.
 There are nice (although dry) established campsites at the Seventyfive Mile Creek - Tanner Canyon saddle, trailside in the Supai, above and below the Redwall, and in the Tapeats.
-Campsites near the river can be found on the east side of Tanner Canyon.
-A composting toilet is located nearby. - Mar 15 2008 HAZ HikebotOne-Way Notice:
+You can find campsites near the river on the east side of Tanner Canyon.
+A composting toilet is located nearby.